 Of course, in order to be labeled as a Reserva strict guidelines must be met including three years of aging with at least one of those in oak.
 30 months in oak is pretty astounding to me given the cost of those barrels and that we're talking about a $8 wine!
 (Granted these are likely very large barrels but still.)

 Tasting the medium-bodied wine reveals that classic Rioja character that can only come from being well aged and spending some significant time in oak barrels.
-Smooth with soft tannins and lightly spicy, this wine is a pleasure to drink.
+Smooth with soft tannins, lightly spicy and featuring great balance this wine is a pleasure to drink.